Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Preliminaries

-We then compute its thin SVD $ \mat{F} = \mat{Y}\mat{\Sigma }\mat{Z}^\top$.
-The POD approach chooses the $k \leq \rho = \rank(F)$ singular vectors corresponding to the largest singular values, collected in a matrix $\mat{V}_k = \mat{Y}(:,1:k)$ (using MATLAB notation).
-This choice of basis solves the following optimization problem • where $\sigma_j(F)$ are the singular values of $F$.
+where $\sigma_j(F)$ are the singular values of $F$.
 The choice of snapshots is an important issue in determining an effective POD basis and is discussed in~\cite{quarteroni2015reduced,benner2015survey,hesthaven2016certified}.
 Assuming that we have an effective basis $\mat{V}_k$, the solution $\vec{x}(t)$ can be approximated to be constrained in the span of the basis of the columns of $\mat{V}_k$, i.e., $\vec{x}(t) \approx \mat{V}_k\vech{x}(t)$.
 Next, the reduced system is obtained by a Galerkin projection onto $\range(\mat{V}_k)$; the dynamics of $\vech{x}(t)$ is given by

 This approach, known as the {\em POD-Galerkin} method, is an effective way of reducing the dimensionality of the system of equations represented in~\cref{e_dynamical}.
 This approach is more generally applicable to other applications such as parameterized PDEs.